Is a Direct Sales or MLM Business Right for You?

 (If you’re not cringing right now, that’s a good sign.
 Sales skills can be learned as long as you’re willing to do it.)

-If you’re willing to do what needs to be done to actively sell products or services to people besides your friends, direct selling could be a good business opportunity for you.
+If you’re willing to do what needs to be done to actively sell products or services to people besides your friends, direct sales could be a good business opportunity for you.

-The advantages of direct/MLM selling are hard to beat, especially for people who want to work flexible hours.
+The advantages of direct sales are hard to beat, especially for people who want to work flexible hours.

-Because of the time it takes to build a downline, I don’t recommend MLM as an income provider.
+If you're thinking about an MLM business, be aware that building a downline, takes time and it may take quite a while to build up any kind of reasonable income.
 That is, if you’re looking for a business that will provide a living for your family all on its own, this probably isn’t it, at least not for the years it would take to “climb the ranks”.

-But if you’re looking for a business that will provide extra income and the satisfaction of growing something, direct selling could be a good opportunity for you – especially if you’re looking for something that’s quick and easy to get into.
+However, not all direct sales involve MLM and if you’re looking for a business that will provide extra income and the satisfaction of growing something, direct sales could be a good opportunity for you – especially if you’re looking for something that’s quick and easy to get into.